 Routine reporting ensures that all staff and managers are equipped with the information needed to adapt hazard management activities and the WHMP when required.
 The following reports and documentation outlined in Table 11 are completed and distributed (as required) by the relevant staff.
-Operations Staff also have informal reporting and discussions about local conditions and wildlife updates.
+Operations Staff also have informal reporting and discussions about local conditions during toolbox meetings.